PritiKumr/pritikumr.github.io/_posts/articles/2016-07-22-build-and-host-a-website-with-jekyll-and-github-pages.md

 ## Build your own static site and host.

 Basic command line control will be a really good start for this tutorial.
 We're gonna build a site and launch it.
-Firstly, let's do some analysis over the regular costing for building and hosting a small blogging site or personal website.

 We're gonna make use of Jekyll for easily building our static site and Github Pages for hosting.